Skip to main content

 Action: Limit the initial listing, use pagination with lazy loading, and move the FAQ to the top of the page.

-Case 2: Bank phishing email
+Case 2: bank phishing email

 Symptom: You receive an urgent email from your "bank" with an account verification link.